- Research and Innovation

 We engage in collaborative, cutting-edge research that furthers Oregon’s prosperity, helps build a sustainable future, and enhances the lives of all members of the global community.

-- MIME faculty research expenditures exceeded $14.1 million in FY 2017
+MIME faculty research expenditures exceeded $12.5 million in fiscal year 2019.

-- Our researchers at the Microproducts Breakthrough Institute continue to advance the fields of nanomanufacturing and microscale thermal transport.
+Our researchers at the ATAMI continue to advance the fields of nanomanufacturing and microscale thermal transport.